fornellas/eglib/sphinx/hacking/display.rst

 Peek at other existing drivers at `src/eglib/display/ <https://github.com/fornellas/eglib/tree/master/src/eglib/display>`_ to see how the documentation inside the C code should be.

 Add a documentation page ``sphinx/reference/display/drivers/${IC_NUMBER}.rst``, following the `example of other display drivers <https://github.com/fornellas/eglib/tree/master/sphinx/reference/display/drivers>`_.
-Also add this to `sphinx/reference/display/index.rst <https://github.com/fornellas/eglib/blob/master/sphinx/reference/display/index.rst>`_
+Also add this to `sphinx/reference/display/index.rst <https://github.com/fornellas/eglib/blob/master/sphinx/reference/display/index.rst>`_ and to ``sphinx/local.mk`` (so the build system picks it up).

 Add Unit Tests
 --------------